SonarQube installation on docker container with docker-compose

 Conclusion

-In this post we have seen how to install SonarQube from the image for SonarQube community edition on Docker Hub.
-Then, we have also installed postgresql image on the same network.
+In this post we have learnt how to install SonarQube from the SonarQube community edition image on Docker Hub.
+Then, we have also created a PostgreSQL container using PostgreSQL image from Docker Hub on the same network.
 After this, we have created volumes, so that are able to access SonarQube data even after the containers have been restarted.
 Finally, we have mapped the ports of the docker container to the host machine so that we are able to access SonarQube via host machine.